-Do you need an incident response plan?
+Do you need an Incident Response Plan?

 In a word, yes.
-It’s not a question of if you’ll suffer a cyber attack or a security incident, it’s a question of when.
+It’s not a question of whether you’ll suffer a cyber attack or a security incident, it’s a question of when.
 As we all know, we’re living and working in a digital world meaning the number of breaches will continue to increase.
 Information assets are now among your most valuable assets (if not your most valuable) and the consequences of suffering a breach are more significant than ever.

-The policy should make it clear that its a business priority that every employee needs to know how to recognise a security incident and who to report it to.
+The policy should make it clear that it’s a business priority that every employee needs to know how to recognise a security incident and who to report it to.
 It should then set out the investigation process and timelines.
 You’re not in full incident response mode yet, but you need a rapid investigation.
-Set out who does that, when and who they report their feedback to.
+Set out who does that, when, and who they report their feedback to.

 You need to identify if a breach has actually occurred, how severe it is, what systems and information assets are affected, whether personal data has been compromised (with GDPR in mind) and whether the incident is still ongoing.
 You need this information to make your ‘invocation decision’.
 This is the point when you determine whether to invoke the full incident response plan or whether you can and should manage the incident through your standard IT incident management process.
 The policy should make clear who has the authority to make the invocation decision and when.

 Your incident management policy should also address any steps you need to take to notify the ICO or data subjects if the incident affects personal data and there are risks to data subjects.
-We’d suggest cross referring to your personal data breach notification procedure within the policy.
+We’d suggest cross-referring to your personal data breach notification procedure within the policy.

 Your policy should include a detailed incident response plan (or procedure, if you prefer) which applies as soon as you make the decision to invoke it (the ‘invocation decision’).
 The plan should be a real, living document and not a generic ‘tick box’ template.
 Once invoked – the incident should be managed according to the plan and everyone should know their role and responsibilities.

 The purpose of your plan is to preempt the most likely issues before they occur and to have your responses ready to go.
-The last thing you want is to try and pull things together after the event, when your communications may be down and people are therefore hard to contact.
-A well structured and detailed plan ensures speed of action and a uniform response with expected outcomes rather than a ‘hit and hope’ approach.
+The last thing you want is to try and pull things together after the event when your communications may be down and people are therefore hard to contact.
+A well-structured and detailed plan ensures speed of action and a uniform response with expected outcomes rather than a ‘hit and hope’ approach.

-The plan should list names of the people in your incident response team and define their roles, responsibilities and authorities.
+The plan should list the names of the people in your incident response team and define their roles, responsibilities and authorities.
 Include a documented escalation plan to the highest levels of authority and define who is responsible for internal and external communications and who authorises them.
 Your reputation can be damaged quickly if the wrong person communicates with the media.
 Likewise, you’ll want to give employees confidence that everything is under control.

 Train the team on issues they need to be aware of.
 Specifically, train them on the legal implications associated with decisions they may make during an incident.
-If the incident is a result of a criminal act then it is vitally important that forensic evidence is protected, such as by removing systems from the network and ring fencing them rather than powering them down for example.
+If the incident is a result of a criminal act then it is vitally important that forensic evidence is protected, such as by removing systems from the network and ring-fencing them rather than powering them down for example.
 Likewise, it will be important to protect the chain of custody by documenting access to and decisions made in respect of evidence.

-The IRT must be senior enough to have have authority to make decisions on the spot and to call on internal and external resource as required.
+The IRT must be senior enough to have the authority to make decisions on the spot and to call on internal and external resources as required.
 You want to waste as little time as possible waiting for authorisation to act.
 All the same, top management may wish to reserve certain decisions for themselves (such as taking down a key system or approving press releases).
 This is where your escalation path needs to be clearly defined and documented, as stated above.

 Your IRT can be a dedicated group of specialists or a virtual team of individuals with an existing ‘day job’ who become IRT members when the incident plan is invoked.
-In truth, very few organisations can dedicate a team of cross functional specialists who wait on stand by for a security incident.
+In truth, very few organisations can dedicate a team of cross-functional specialists who wait on standby for a security incident.
 As such, a virtual team or a hybrid approach with, perhaps, one dedicated incident response leader supported by a virtual IRT is more realistic.

-Practice and test the incident response plan
+Practice and test the IRP

-With the policy, documented plan and team all in place you need to practice and test your incident response capabilities as you would with any critical process.
+With the policy, documented plan, and team all in place you need to practice and test your incident response capabilities as you would with any critical process.
 This helps ensure that it works as expected and helps the IRT rehearse the various scenarios they may face.
-Remember, the purpose of your plan is to to preempt the most likely issues before they occur and to have your responses ready to go.
+Remember, the purpose of your plan is to preempt the most likely issues before they occur and to have your responses ready to go.
 Rehearsing the most common scenarios helps achieve this and will build confidence in the IRT.
 Practising the plan regularly will also help ensure new IRT members are brought up to speed and will identify areas for improvement.

 You have a number of options for testing the incident response plan.
 We’d recommend a combination of all of these:

-- Interactive Simulations: Sometimes called ‘war games’, these build on table top exercises but rather than walking through and discussing the steps to be taken, the aim is to simulate a ‘situation’ room type environment with all IRT members ‘in character’ and responding to information and escalations as they become available.
+- Interactive Simulations: Sometimes called ‘war games’, these build on tabletop exercises but rather than walking through and discussing the steps to be taken, the aim is to simulate a ‘situation’ room-type environment with all IRT members ‘in character’ and responding to information and escalations as they become available.
 Gamification elements can be added in to include an element of competition. the aim is to apply some of the additional stress that would be felt in the real world.

 That’s a lot of information and a lot of work.
-We also know that it can be difficult to secure management buy in at times.
+We also know that it can be difficult to secure management buy-in at times.
 If this is the case, or if you’re unsure how to implement all the steps listed above, our advice is not to let great be the enemy of good.
 Start with the policy and communicate it.
 Raise awareness of how to identify a potential incident and who to report it to and then build from there.